praesongprasit/EventSiteTest/src/2023/speakers/mrinal-mukherjee.md

 talkStartTime: 2023-07-07T16:00:00.000+12:00
 talkEndTime: 2023-07-07T16:30:00.000+12:00
 featuredImage: /assets/images/speakers/mirnal_mukherjee_og.png
 featuredImageAlt: "Light high contrast text on top of a darkened image of a crowd reads “Nerd to being heard: Leadership without losing your inner geek by Mrinal Mukherjee, Engineering Manager at BNZ.
-Join us to hear Mrinal and other speakers at NZ Tech Rally, 7th July, Wellington”
+Join us to hear Mrinal and other speakers at EVENT_NAME, 7th July, Wellington”
 Mrinal's portrait portrait reveals a smiling man with a beard'."
 featuredImageType: image/png
 featuredImageWidth: 1200